 Second, intellectual seriousness about your area.
 Cornell is a research university and a working farm and a teaching hospital and a hotel chain all at once.
 They want students who do things, build things, run things, study things, not just collect credentials.
 Show that you have gone deeper into your field than your transcript alone reveals.

-Third, the usual Ivy floor: top 5–10 percent rigor, mostly A's in your hardest courses, strong recs, and either no test scores or scores comfortably in the middle 50.
-Cornell is genuinely test-optional right now, but a 1500+ SAT or 34+ ACT will only help, especially in Engineering and Dyson.
+Third, the usual Ivy floor: top 5–10 percent rigor, mostly A's in your hardest courses, strong recs, and scores comfortably in the middle 50.
+Cornell's test-optional era is over: SAT or ACT scores are required for everyone entering fall 2026 or later, and a 1500+ SAT or 34+ ACT will only help, especially in Engineering and Dyson.

 Application requirements